Top 11 Things To Look For When Buying A House

 - Is the garage attached or separate from the house?

-- Do you need room to store and organize your stuff or a spot for a workbench?
+- Do you need additional room to store and organize your stuff or a spot for a workbench?

 - How much garage space do you need?

-When leaving, ensure that the garage door works well and appears to be in good condition.
+Also, make sure to check that the garage door works well and appears to be in good condition.

-Other Factors To Consider When House Hunting
+Other Things To Look For When Buying A House

 Local Public Schools

 Ultimately, every house you look at will have pros and cons.
-It’s up to you to decide for yourself which aspects you can’t live without, which ones you can’t live with and which ones you’re willing to compromise on.
+It’s up to you to decide which aspects you can’t live without, which ones you can’t live with and which ones you’re willing to compromise on.